Aracthor/SLIM3D/README.md

     make

-You'll have your library waiting in the `build/lib` folder and your binary samples in `build/bin` folder.
+You'll have your library waiting in the `~/lib` folder and your binary samples in `~/bin` folder at the project root.
+You can try to execute binaries in `~/bin` from wherever you want.

 Once you compiled everything, you can install it from `build/debug` or `build/release` directory with the following command: